craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 * Don't use the Basic Schedule Equation for small projects or estimates produced later in a project.
 * Use the Informal Comparison to Past Projects formula to estimate schedule early in a small-to-large project: EstimatedSchedule = PastSchedule x (EstimatedEffort / PastEffort).
 * Use Jones's First-Order Estimation Practice (function points to the power of approx. 0.40) to produce a low-accuracy (but very low-effort) schedule estimate early in a project.
-* Shortening or “compressing” a schedule requires more effort for several reasons: Larger teams require more coordination and management overhead as well as create more communication paths which also increases overhead, More work needs to be done in parallel which increases the chance of work being based upon other defective work.
+* Shortening or "compressing" a schedule requires more effort for several reasons: Larger teams require more coordination and management overhead as well as create more communication paths which also increases overhead, More work needs to be done in parallel which increases the chance of work being based upon other defective work.
 * The consensus of researchers is that schedule compression of more than 25% from nominal is not possible.
 * Reduce costs by lengthening the schedule and conducting the project with a smaller team.
 * A team size of 5 to 7 people appears to be both economically and functionally optimal for medium-sized business-systems projects.